xyproto/battlestar/README.md

 * Interrupts can be called with the same syntax for both 32-bit and 64-bit x86 on Linux.
 * Also supports 16-bit x86 with DosBox.
 * The intermediate assembly is fully commented.
+* No register allocator, just an alternative assembly syntax.

 In progress
 -----------